Overview

 Investment Management Clients are those for whom we use traditional investments in public stocks,

-budgeting, charitable contributions, generational gifting, alternative lending, estate concerns, tax
+contributions, generational gifting, alternative lending, estate concerns, tax concerns, and other

 Clients at NorthStar have individually tailored asset allocations integrating equity, fixed income, cash,